 Decorated with seashells and coloured marble, the vaulted sanctuary–known as the Lupercale (Latin for ‘Cave of the She-Wolf’)–is buried almost 16 metres inside the Palatine hill.
 The Palatine was the centre of power in imperial Rome on which was built the palace of Augustus, Rome’s first emperor, who was said to have restored and decorated the cave.

-Fearing the ancient chamber might collapse, archaeologists used endoscopes and laser scanners to study it, and measuring the circular structure at 8m (26ft) in height and 7.5m (24ft) in diameter.
+Fearing the ancient chamber might collapse, archaeologists used endoscopes and laser scanners to study it and navigate to these guys for more information about it, and measuring the circular structure at 8m (26ft) in height and 7.5m (24ft) in diameter.

 There’s now debate about how best to gain access to the Lupercale.
 Some are looking to strart a new dig to find the grotto’s original entrance at the bottom of the hill, while others suggest enlarging the hole at the top through which probes have been lowered so far, for fear that burrowing at the base of the hill could disturb the foundations of other ruins.

 The Palatine is honeycombed with palaces and other ancient monuments, from the eighth-century-BC remains of Rome’s first fledgling huts to a medieval fortress and Renaissance villas.
 But the remains are fragile and plagued by collapses, leaving more than half of the hill, including Augustus’s palace, closed to the public.

 Stuff like this (you may have surmised) fascinates me.